 The nearest transport hub is Sao Joao del Rei.
 There are regular buses between Sao Joao del Rei and Tiradentes that cost about 6 BRL.

-If your next step is Ouro Preto, you may want to check Blablacar, as there are a fair amount of drivers offering rides between Sao Joao del Rei and Ouro Preto (or Mariana).
+If your next step is Ouro Preto, you may want to check Blablacar.
+There you’ll find a fair amount of drivers offering rides between Sao Joao del Rei and Ouro Preto (or Mariana).
 There are also some buses.